MR901/posts/_posts/2025-10-22-laws-of-life.rst

      - Common Use
    * - 1
      - Hofstadter's Law
-     - It always takes longer than you expect—even when you expect it.
-     - Build slack into plans and deliver in increments.
-     - - Unknown unknowns: risks you can’t list.
+     - Any task you undertake will take longer than expected, even after taking into account Hofstadter's Law.
+     - Human tendency to underestimate complexity leads to chronic optimism in planning.
+Even when we try to account for this bias, we still underestimate.
+     - - Planning fallacy: systematic underestimation of task duration.
+       - Complexity blindness: fail to anticipate hidden difficulties.
-       - Buffers: add time, budget, and options.
+       - Buffer necessity: always add extra time and resources.
-       - Incremental delivery: learn and adjust sooner.
-     - Planning, scheduling, product delivery
+       - Iterative approach: break work into smaller, verifiable chunks.
+     - Project planning, time management, deadline setting, resource allocation

 12. Self & Personal Effectiveness